okpalaChidiebere/serverless-capstone-project/README.md

 This project is a simple Invoice application using AWS Lambda and Serverless framework.
 The application helps user keep track of aluminum goods items being sold.
+Search for "aluminum proflie" in google to see the picture of what this product looks like

 # Functionality of the application